YiLi-2020/academic-kickstart/content/post/Department/index.md

 publication: ""
 publication_short: ""

-abstract: We helped patients who suffered from advanced cancer by palliative care and psychotherapy.
-To cure  the cancer sounds like a big slogan, but I believe the power of this sentence lies in every researchers’ lifelong faith and continuous endeavors.
+abstract: We assisted to prepare prescription in hospital, process Chinese medicine and test new drug.This experience made me familiar with clinical needs and herbology.

 # Summary.
 An optional shortened abstract.
-summary: We helped patients who suffered from advanced cancer by palliative care and psychotherapy.
+summary:  We assisted to prepare prescription in hospital, process Chinese medicine and test new drug.

 tags:
 - Source Themes